Security Architecture

 Webhook secretsPostgreSQL (your DB)Secret

-What AGLedger does not store
+What AGLedger does not store or inspect

 Model prompts, completions, or training data